skinandme/backend-assessment-factory/README.md

 So you know what we are looking for, the following is a list of themes we will use to assess your work.

-- Knowledge and understanding of Python, Relational Databases and general backend development.
-- Data models definition.
+- Use of patterns where appropriate
+- Sensible relational database structure
-- Understanding of architecture and system design.
+- Understanding of architecture and system design
+- Understanding of SOLID principles
-- Clean code and use of standards.
+- Clean code and use of standards
-- Awareness of testing and testability.
+- Awareness of testing and testability
-- Consideration given to productionisation.
+- Consideration given to productionisation
-- Comments in your code for anything you want to convey your thought process or what you might do given more time.
+- Comments in your code for anything you want to convey your thought process or what you might do given more time
-- README on how to start your project, plus any other information you feel is relevant.
+- README on how to start your project, plus any other information you feel is relevant
 - We would like you to create a private repository in your github account and commit your code to it.
-We would urge you to commit relatively frequently so we can get an idea of your style and approach.
+We would urge you to commit relatively frequently so we can get an idea of your style and approach